Have the freshest free hiking tips sent to you each month!

 It's worth mentioning that Hydroflask makes this statement:

-I have nothing to report about how this bottle held up to being dropped or scratched, as I had a firm grip on it and wasn't really willing to toss it at the rock piles we passed on the way up to the snow zone.
+I have nothing to report about how the coating on this bottle held up to being dropped or scratched, as I had a firm grip on it and wasn't really willing to toss it at the rock piles we passed on the way up to the snow zone.

 But I did take a few photos!